Phase transitions and gaps in quantum random energy models: Discrete and continuous QREMs

-The results of Eqs. (\ref{E0}), (\ref{E1}) and (\ref{gap}) have been compared with those from exact numerical diagonalizations of $H$ for different values of the system size $N$.
-In Fig. \ref{gg} we show the behavior of the average gap in the Gaussian QREM.
-In both binomial and Gaussian models, the data obtained for $N$ from 8 to 22 exhibit a systematic convergence toward the thermodynamic limit (\ref{gap}).
+The results of Eqs.~(\ref{E0}),~(\ref{E1}) and~(\ref{gap}) have been compared with those from exact numerical diagonalizations of $\bm{H}$ for different values of the system size $N$.
+In Figs.~\ref{gb} and \ref{gg} we show the behavior of the average gap in the binomial and Gaussian QREMs, respectively.
+In both cases the data obtained for $N$ from 8 to 22 exhibit a systematic convergence toward the thermodynamic limit~(\ref{gap}).

 Our numerical data confirm that, as usually assumed, the extensive quantities $E_0$ and $E_1$ are self-averaging.
-For the gap we observe a different behavior.
-In the paramagnetic phase $\Delta$ is self averaging whereas this property is lost in the frozen phase.
-In the inset of Fig. \ref{gg} we show the frequencies of the gap values at the critical point for the Gaussian QREM.
-It is evident that $\lim_{N\to\infty} \mathrm{var}(\Delta)/ \mathsf{E}(\Delta)^2 \neq 0$.
+For the gap, on the other hand, we observe a different behavior.
+In the normal phase, $\Delta$ is self-averaging whereas this property is lost when the system condensates.
+In the insets of Fig.~\ref{gb} and \ref{gg} we show the frequencies of the gap values at the critical point $\Gamma=\Gamma_\mathrm{c}$ for the binomial and Gaussian QREMs, respectively.
+These frequencies, evaluated from a set of 1000 instances, have been checked to be a good approximation of the exact distributions of $\Delta$ at the chosen sizes $N$.
+It is evident that $\lim_{N\to\infty} \mathrm{var}(\Delta)/ \mathsf{E}(\Delta)^2 \neq 0$, i.e., $\Delta$ is not self-averaging.
 The same conclusion is reached for both binomial and Gaussian QREMs in the whole range $ 0 \leq \Gamma \leq \Gamma_\mathrm{c}$.